 2. Buddha Tooth Relic Temple and Museum

 Head over to this site for a visual feast and history lesson the whole family will love.
-While the temple may be relatively new (it was opened in 2007), it’s become a focus for anyone heading to Chinatown.
-This is one of the best spots in Singapore to catch the celebrations on Vesak Day, one of the most important holy days to Buddhists around the world.
+While the temple may be relatively new (it was opened in 2007), it has become a focus for anyone heading to Chinatown.
+This is one of the best spots in Singapore to catch the celebrations on Vesak Day, one of the most important holy days for Buddhists worldwide.
 The architecture was inspired by the Chinese Tang dynasty, and the temple was specifically constructed to house the tooth relic of Buddha (the tooth fairy didn’t get that one, kids).
 Along with thousands of pieces of gorgeous artwork related to all things Lord Buddha, there’s also a museum, a library, a garden, a vegetarian restaurant and a bookstore on-site!
 Visitors are requested to come along dressed modestly (no mini-skirts or hotpants, folks).

 Buddha Tooth Relic Temple and Museum, 288 South Bridge Road, Singapore 058840